Articles

 The value of financial planning advice is available to you

-The Continuum Financial Planners Pty Ltd team of experienced financial planners and support team are ready to deliver their high standard of advice and ongoing service to you: to arrange a meeting and see how we can harness these efficiencies to your benefit, call our office – 07-3421 3456 – or use the website Contact Us facility; and be assured of prompt and courteous attention.
+The Continuum Financial Planners team includes experienced financial planners ready to deliver their high standard of advice and ongoing service.
+To arrange a meeting and see how we can harness these efficiencies to your benefit –

-[This article was originally posted in the October 2010 eNews under the title ‘Where is the value?’ : it has been occasionally updated/ refreshed, most recently, in June 2017.]
+[This article was originally posted in the October 2010 eNews under the title ‘Where is the value?’.
+It has been occasionally updated/ refreshed, most recently, in October 2024.]